-The In-Center Hemodialysis - Consumer Assessment of Healthcare Providers and Systems (ICH CAHPS) survey is scored based on three composite measures and three global ratings
+The ICH CAHPS survey is scored based on three composite measures and three global ratings:

 - 3 Composite measures - Nephrologists' Communication and Caring (6 questions) - Quality of Dialysis Center Care and Operations (12 questions) - Providing Information to Patients (9 questions) - 3 Global ratings (Scale of 0-10) - Overall rating of nephrologists - Overall rating of the dialysis center staff - Overall rating of the dialysis facility - Each composite measure/global rating is scored via achievement and improvement methods, with facilities receiving the better result for each. - Scores on the six components will be averaged to form the ICH CAHPS measure score.